PTC-Education/Gaze-Tracking-Demos/README.md

 ### Simon Game Demo

-The last example for object manipulation demonstrates how gaze tracking can be used to interact with specific components on a model.
+The last example for object manipulation demonstrates how gaze tracking can be used to select specific components on a model.